openvinotoolkit/anomalib/docs/blog/001-train-custom-dataset/README.md

 -   A dataset with good and bad images as well as mask ground-truths for pixel-wise evaluation.
 -   A dataset with good and bad images that is already split into training and testing sets.

-Each of these use-cases is addressed by anomalib's  `FolderDataModule`.
+Each of these use-cases is addressed by anomalib's  `Folder` datamodule.
 Let's focus on the first use-case as an example of end-to-end model training and inference.
 In this post, we will use a toy dataset which you can download from [here](https://openvinotoolkit.github.io/anomalib/_downloads/3f2af1d7748194b18c2177a34c03a2c4/hazelnut_toy.zip).
 The dataset consists of several folders, each containing a set of images.
 The _colour_ and the _crack_ folders represent two kinds of defects.
 We can ignore the _masks_ folder for now.

 Load your data to the following directory structure.
 Anomalib will use all images in the _colour_ folder as part of the validation dataset and then randomly split the good images for training and validation.
 ```